LoubnaEA/ToGitOrNotToGit/docs/creators.md

 # *The Creators*

+> **Part I - The Shakespearean Death Map**
+> Focus : Core dramatists of the English Renaissance, linking creators to their moral, political and theatrical preoccupations

 ### 🎭 Elizabethan, Jacobean & Caroline Dramatists Overview

 Between **1558** and **1642**, English theatre flourished under the reigns of **Elizabeth I**, **James I** and **Charles I**.